-- Individual: Climb Mt.
-Kilamanjaro; Visit the ruins of Palenque.
+- Individual: Resume Painting; Climb Mt.
+Kilamanjaro; Visit the Pyramids of Giza.

 - Father / Husband: Weekly date night; 10 year anniversary trip; Build swing set;

-- Family: Help my father lose 50lbs; Yearly trip to Poland
+- Family: Help my father lose 50lbs; Yearly cottage trip;

 4. Identify Weekly tasks

-For each of your ROLES (indentified in #2 above) identify some tasks that get you closer to one of your GOALS for that role.
+For each of your ROLES (indentified in #2 above) identify some tasks that get you closer to one of your GOALS.
 Identify at least 1 task per role, but avoid trying to do too much — I usually cap it at 3 tasks per role maximum.